[Earth, 506 years after first successful colony, 148 years after first contact]

 After some time contemplating nothing, as she usually did, Lila's gaze shifted over to her computer, its monitor showing an indicator for no internet access.
 Checking her phone revealed the same; every form of connection Lila possessed was gone.
 Scratching her head, she began to slither her way out of bed as she reached for the window.

 "Uh huh."
-Lila squinted, brushing her short hair away from her eyes as she peered out of her blinds.
+Lila squinted, her hazel colored eyes peering out of her blinds.
 "Nice."

 "Don't follow me out pupper!"
 Lila yelled as she opened the front door.
-"Nothing-ever-happens-bros always seem to be right during times like these."
+"The last thing Mom needs right now is you pulling another stunt.

-Refusing to wear socks or shoes of any kind, Lila hobbled into the front yard as she turned to see her neighbor, their face transfixed on something in the sky.
+Refusing to wear socks or shoes of any kind, the petite girl hobbled into the front yard as she turned to see her neighbor, their face transfixed on something in the sky.
 In their hands was an old set of binoculars, clutched tightly in their hands.
-Around the same time, several more of Lila's neighbors appeared outside their front porch, many of them staring silently in the distance.
+Around the same time, a few more of Lila's neighbors appeared outside their front porch, many of them staring silently in the distance.

 "Awesome!
 What branch?"